Thriving Entrepreneurs Grant Program

 Apply for a grant by visiting OCF’s website and submitting an application through OCF’s online portal.

 Register an account with the portal before applying.
 Before submitting a request, please read over important information on the program page, including the guidelines and the list of questions we ask in the application.
-Grants will be no more than $40,000, and average grant sizes will be around $25,000.
+Average grant sizes will be around $25,000.

-Unless they are an umbrella organization or a fiscal sponsor, an organization may only submit one application.
-An organization may apply to the Thriving Entrepreneurs Grant Program even if they applied to the Community Grant Program, Spring cycle, but an organization will not receive a grant from both programs.
+Unless they are an umbrella organization or a fiscal sponsor, an organization may only submit one application for the 2024 Thriving Entrepreneur Grant.
+Past Thriving Entrepreneur Grant recipients are eligible to apply for this cycle.
+An organization may apply to the Thriving Entrepreneurs Grant Program even if they applied to the Community Grant Program, Spring cycle but an organization will not receive a grant from both programs if the proposed project is the same.

 Yes.
-Organizations who have received funding in 2021 are eligible to approach us with any new or evolving needs that align with our funding priorities.
+Organizations that have previously received funding are eligible to approach us with any new or evolving needs that align with our funding priorities.

 An organization that is culturally specific meets the following criteria: